g4rb4g3/CtsTestStarter/README.md

 ![Screenshot](doc/screenshot.png)

-Long press settings button to launch app.
+Long press settings button to launch app.<br />
 After installing the app press the settings button shortly and long press it afterwards to launch the app.

 If you like my work I'd be happy if you buy me a coffee.
 Thanks!<br  />